On the problem of unique continuation for the p-Laplace equation: Abstract

 \section{Abstract}

-We consider the problem of unique continuation for the solutions to the \p-Laplace equation where $1<p<\infty$.
-Namely, can two different solutions coincide in an open subset of their common domain of definition?
+We study if two different solutions of the \p-Laplace equation where $1<p<\infty$, can coincide in an open subset of their common domain of definition.
 We obtain some partial results on this interesting problem.